PageSpeed Insights: How to Improve Your Google Page Speed Score

 When you look at your PageSpeed Insights results, notice your desktop and mobile results.
 These pages are set up differently, so you will see different scores.
 Make sure you improve both types of sites so you can get the best results from your campaign.

-Now that you know the importance of improving your site speed, you’ll be able to take the steps to improve it.
+Now that you know how to get your page speed score from PageSpeed Insights, you can learn how to improve it.
 There are numerous changes you can make to your site to help it run faster.
 Here are seven tips for doing so.

 1. Optimize images on your page